Huy-DNA/pryvacy/README.md

 # pyvacy - a set of access control decorators for python

+## Usage

 ## Philosophy

 * Incur as least overhead as possible when using the access control decorators

-## Current limitation
+## Current limitations

-* Still very slow - a lot is going on when calling the decorated methods
-* Still not handle metaprogramming correctly - for example, if a method modify a `<class>.__dict__`
+* `@private` and `@protected` are not supported on nested classes yet.

-* Still not support class methods, static methods, class attributes and instance attributes
+* No way to enforce access policy on class and instance attributes.

+## Roadmap

+* Benchmark decorated classes

+* Test comprehensively the decorators interaction with the whole ecosystem

+* Implement @private and @protected on nested classes